Garden-AI/garden/docs/index.md

+---
+hide:
+  - navigation
+---
-# 🌱 Welcome to Garden 🌱
+# 🌱 Garden-AI Documentation 🌱

+!!!
+Tip
+    This is the documentation website for the Garden-AI SDK.
+To search for published Gardens visit [thegardens.ai](https://thegardens.ai)

 Garden is a framework designed to make it easier for the scientific community to benefit from FAIR (Findable, Accessible, Interoperable, Reusable) principles for AI/ML models.
 Garden addresses key challenges faced by academic researchers in discovering, reproducing, and running AI/ML models: